FanghaoChen/homepage/index.md

 [**HOME**](./). [**CV**](./assets/FanghaoChen_AcademiaCV_eng_210821.pdf). [**RESEARCH**](./research.md). [**TEACHING**](./teaching.md). [**中文**](./Chinese.md). [**PERSONAL**](./personal.md).

 Welcome!
-I'm a Ph.D. candidate in the National School of Development at Peking University. _I am available throughout the job market season 2021 Fall to 2022 Spring._
+I'm a Ph.D. candidate in the National School of Development at Peking University. _I'm available throughout the job market season 2021 Fall to 2022 Spring._

 My research fields are development economomics, urban economics, and industrial organization.
-I am commmitted to understanding the foundation, proliferation, and evolution of industrial clusters in China.
+I am commmitted to understanding the foundation, proliferation, and evolution of industrial clusters in contemporary China.
 My current focuses are how Overseas Chinese facilitated the transition of China toward an open, market-oriented and properous economy.
 You can find my job market paper, _Familiar Strangers: Overseas Chinese, Lineage Connection and Foreign Firms in China_, [here](./assets/JMP_210820.pdf).

 Text can be **bold**, _italic_, or ~~strikethrough~~.